Step-by-Step Reasoning to Solve Grid Puzzles: Where do LLMs Falter?: Experimental Setup

 \subsection{Experiments}

 We evaluate a range of closed-source LLMs including GPT-4-Turbo, Claude-3-Opus, and Gemini-Pro, and open-source models Llama-2-13B, and Mistral-7B-Instruct on \textit{GridPuzzle} in the Zero-shot-CoT setting \cite{kojima2022large}.
+We also conducted a scaling experiment on Llama-2-70B and the results are given in the Appendix \ref{Appendix:llama70b}.
 Our \textit{GridPuzzle} dataset consists of a set of instances denoted as $\mathcal{P} = {<p_{n}^{i \times j}, a_n>}$, where $p_n^{i \times j}$ is $n^{th}$ puzzle instance with grid size of $i \times j$ and $a_n$ as a gold answer.
 We prompt each LLM to generate a reasoning chain before predicting answer $\hat{a}$.
 To evaluate each model in the Zero-shot-CoT setting, we provide $< I, p_n^{i \times j} >$ as input to the model and predict an answer $\hat{a}$ where $I$ is a natural language instruction.
 The evaluation is conducted on the OpenAI, Google, and Anthropic model versions released in April 2024 with temperature setting 0 for deterministic predictions.
 NVIDIA A100 GPUs are used for conducting the inference of open-source models with a batch size of 4.
 The example prompts used for these experiments are provided in Appendix \ref{appendix:puzzlesample}.